Vinylwalk3r/JDownloader-2-Dark-Theme/README.md

-# Jdownloader 2 Dark Theme
+# JDownloader 2 Dark Theme
 After seeing so many requests for a dark theme, I configured my own.
 It uses the "Black Eye" UserInterfaceSetting and a matching colorscheme I configured for the rest of the window.
 I have not found anywhere it looks strange or where you cant read the text. **Edit The Menu Customizer has some troubles with text in selected fields not being readable...